Menu

 Counselling and mental health support at AUT

 Through the year, you may encounter a friendly face in a teal t-shirt who comes over and says hello to you on campus.
-These are our R U OK advisors - a team of AUT students who check in on students on campus throughout the academic year.
-They’re a wealth of knowledge on uni life, student support and AUT’s wellbeing services and initiatives.
+These are our R U OK advisors – a team of AUT students who check in on students on campus throughout the academic year.
+They have a wealth of knowledge on uni life, student support and AUT’s wellbeing services and initiatives.

 When not on campus, the R U OK team are available to chat on Facebook.
 If you want someone to talk to, join the page and send a message to the team.